Rolwaling and Lapche valley

 How to get Permits for Rolwaling Trek?

-Trekking in Lapchi is the same as other restricted areas of Nepal where you are not allowed to visit the places individually.
-You must need a local trekking agency to prepare your permits, guides, and even organize your whole trip.
+Trekking in Lapchi is the same as in other restricted areas of Nepal, where you are not allowed to visit the places individually.
+You need a local trekking agency to prepare your permits and guides and even organize your whole trip.

 To obtain your permits for Rolwaling and Lapche, you need to email us the following documents at info@hwwtreks.com or hwwtreks@gmail.com

-1. A clean copy of your valid passport (if you already got a visa then send a copy of your Nepal visa too)
+1. A clean copy of your valid passport (if you already have a visa, then send a copy of your Nepal visa too)

-2. Copy of your visible passport-sized photo (taken within last 6 months)
+2. Copy of your visible passport-sized photo (taken within the last 6 months)

 3. International Flight Tickets of Nepal